-We all wait for it. — those first brilliant green shoots peeking out of still chilly, somewhat soggy soil to announce the beginning of spring.
+We all wait for it — those first brilliant green shoots peeking out of the still chilly, somewhat soggy soil to announce the beginning of spring.
 By the time the first sunny golden flowers appear, our hearts and minds are lifted by the spectacular display of daffodils in bloom.
 Perennial bulbs, like daffodils, will naturalize and produce flowers for many years.

 Daffodil fertilizer can enhance the perfect trumpet-shaped forms and colors of these cheery flowers.
 Find out when to fertilize daffodils and what to feed daffodil bulbs for year after year of uplifting spring color.

 Timing is everything, and feeding bulbs is no exception.
 The bulbs mostly fend for themselves by storing energy gathered the previous season in the bulb.
 The foliage should remain after the blooms are gone so they can collect carbohydrates synthesized from solar rays in the photosynthetic process.

 Potted bulbs and those in areas with heavy nutrient competition, such as plants growing under trees, will benefit from supplemental feeding.
 Fertilizing daffodil plants that are established in early spring spurs new spring growth.
 Newly planted bulbs should be fertilized at planting in fall.

 Feeding bulbs at planting gives them a good start for their spring debut.
 Use a bulb food or bone meal and work it into the soil a couple of inches (5 cm.) at the bottom of the hole you dug for installation.
 Mix it in well and then plant the bulb.

 Mature daffodils respond well to early spring fertilizer.
 Use a gentle liquid fish emulsion fertilizer mixed in water for fertilizing daffodil plants and pour it around the bulb zone.
 You can also scratch a small amount of 5-10-5 granular food into the soil if spring rains will help wash it down into the root area.